 Backcountry skiing can be an incredibly rewarding way to spend your time outdoors—no crowds, untouched snow, and a skin-track workout to compliment your knee-deep powder turns.
 But the conflicting demands of uphill and downhill travel can make dialing in your clothing choices challenging.
 It’s important for your overall comfort and well-being to stay cool and ventilated while skinning, but insulated and dry while transitioning and bombing downhill.
-Layers are the answer, and below we outline our tried-and-true system for backcountry skiing, starting with next-to-skin baselayers, and moving outward to midlayers, shells, gloves, and beyond.
+Layers are the answer, and below we outline our tried-and-true system for backcountry skiing.
 For more recommendations to get the most out of your season, see our collection of ski gear reviews.

 Backcountry Skiing Layers

 - Ski Pants